This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 The perfect place to use as a base to explore the region of Liberec is the city of Liberec itself.

-During our trip to Liberec, we stayed at Pytloun Grand Hotel Imperial, conveniently located near the train and bus stations and withing walking distance from the Old Town.
+During our trip to Liberec, we stayed at Pytloun Grand Hotel Imperial, conveniently located near the train and bus stations and within walking distance of the Old Town.

-The 4-star Pytloun Grand Hotel Imperial is housed in a 1930s building that was designed to be a hotel right from the start.
+The 4-star Pytloun Grand Hotel Imperial is housed in a 1930s building that was designed as a hotel from the start.
 There are various room types available, all of which are utterly comfortable and impeccably clean.

 Watch Our Liberec Travel Documentary